philpennock/talk-webhooks/talk.md

 ---

-# Common Themes
+# Common Themes Seen

-* URL specified
+* URL specified; auth of sender in URL as token
 * One, perhaps two, choices in content type
-* Sender will sign payload, custom mechanism
+* Sender will sign payload, custom mechanism; proves _content_
 * Often, content not trusted by receiver
+* Selection of event types for which the hook will fire
+* Testing option to fire dummy events!

 ---